QuantEcon/book-networks-public/code_book/appendix.md

 ### The complex number $(a, b) = r e^{i \phi}$.

-We start by abbreviating some useful values and functions
+We start by abbreviating some useful values and functions.

 ```{code-cell}
 π = np.pi